A National and International Reputation for Excellence

 The Long Beach Unified School District has earned a reputation as one of America's finest school systems, winning many awards as a national and international model of excellence.
 The Global Education Study by the nonprofit Battelle for Kids organization lists LBUSD among five of the world's highest performing school systems.
 LBUSD also is one of the world's top 20 school systems -- and one of the top three in the U.S. -- in terms of sustained and significant improvements, according to a report described as the most comprehensive analysis of global school system reform ever assembled.
 The study was conducted by McKinsey & Company, a trusted advisor and counselor to many of the most influential businesses and institutions in the world.
 McKinsey serves more than 70 percent of Fortune magazine's most admired companies.
 The school district was named a national winner of the Broad Prize for Urban Education, recognizing America's best urban school system for increasing student achievement.
 LBUSD also is a five-time finalist for the prize.

-Established in 1885 with fewer than a dozen students meeting in a borrowed tent, LBUSD now educates about 79,000 students in 85 public schools in the cities of Long Beach, Lakewood, Signal Hill, and Avalon on Catalina Island.
+Established in 1885 with fewer than a dozen students meeting in a borrowed tent, LBUSD now educates about 75,000 students, from preschool to high school, in 84 public schools located in the cities of Long Beach, Lakewood, Signal Hill, and Avalon on Catalina Island.
 With a team of more than 12,000 full-time and part-time employees, the school district is the largest employer in Long Beach.
 The third largest school district in California, LBUSD serves one of the most diverse large cities in the United States, and dozens of languages are spoken by local students.
-About 14 percent of students here are African American, 11 percent Asian, 55 percent Hispanic, 14 percent white, less than 2 percent Pacific Islander, less than 1 percent American Indian/Alaskan Native, and about 4 percent other.
-Approximately 23 percent of students are English Language Learners, and 68 percent are socioeconomically disadvantaged.
+About 56.1 percent of students here are Hispanic,13.5 percent African American, 13.4 percent white, 7.2 percent Asian, 3.2 percent Filipino, 1.5 percent Pacific Islander, and 0.2 percent American Indian/Alaskan Native, with the remainder in other categories.
+Approximately 19 percent of students are English Language Learners, and 69 percent are socioeconomically disadvantaged.

 LBUSD was the first public school system in the U.S. to require uniforms in kindergarten through eighth grade; the first to require any third grader reading below grade level to attend mandatory summer school; and the first to end social promotion.
 LBUSD's reforms have paid off with record attendance and low absenteeism, more students taking college preparatory courses, and safer schools.
 Local schools continue to post significant gains in student achievement.